Trying to decide between WordPress vs Blogger to make a blog in 2023 or beyond?

 You also get a separate theme builder that lets you control basic colors and fonts.

-In general, though, WordPress gives you a lot more options for controlling the design of your blog.
+In general, though, WordPress gives you a lot more options for controlling the design of your blog and makes it easier to create more complex layouts when you publish blog posts.

 ⚙️ WordPress vs Blogger Flexibility